joepritch/minesweeperJSX/readme.md

 Splash page with minefield config input
 Error page

+use define game to hold minefield component, define game collects information about the minefield in a form, then takes the value from that for and uses it to

 collect width, height, and amount of mines as specs pass specs to stateful gameboard component as props use props to set minefield state